Funding for Nursing StudentsScottish Nursing, Midwifery and Social Care students are funded by a non-means tested, non-repayable, NHS bursary.

 Other funding sources

-Nursing and Midwifery Discretionary Fund
+Nursing and Midwifery Discretionary Fund - Now Open

 The new Nursing and Midwifery Discretionary fund is allocated by Scottish Ministers and is intended to help eligible students who are in financial difficulty to attend their programme of study.